 Interest can be gained by outlandish claims of what their products can do e.g., this can include scientific or laboratory data that has not been fully proven.

-When you see things on labels like (testosterone booster with drug like results), or 1000% strength gains, there is a giant difference between using performance-enhancing drugs and doping, and using supplements.
+When you see things on labels like (testosterone booster with drug like results), or 1000% strength gains, there is a giant difference between using performance-enhancing drugs and doping, and using supplements for a natural guy.

 Often case studies on performance supplements are performed on university students with blind or placebo tests that lean-towards manufactures bottom line, and within months or a few short years become debunked. "the poor student is the guinea pig".